screek-workshop/sites/docs/1u/troubleshooting.md

 However, some circumstances may affect this discovery process:
 - If the router blocks the devices from accessing each other, the devices are undiscoverable and cannot be connected.
 For example, the sensor is connected to an isolated guest network.
 - If a sensor has been added in Home Assistant, but then removed, it will not be discovered again at this point.
 This behavior is already present in Home Assistant version 2023.06.

+!!! notes

+	Here is just the hotspot distribution network, HA automatically found not working properly for use.
+In most cases, you don't need to use this tedious step to connect 1U.

 ### Network configuration using USB cable
 In order to configure the sensor directly with the USB cable, you need a Mac or or Windows, a Chrome browser, or an Edge browser.
 Connect the sensor to your computer with a Type-C cable and visit the configuration page at